Peakboard/peakboard.github.io/content/_misc/08-en-presenter.md

 ![Screen duration](/assets/images/misc/presenter/autoscreen.png)

 A commercially available presenter can be used to switch through the created screens in a similar way to a presentation.
-The USB dongle is simply plugged into the USB slot of the Peakboard box.
+The USB dongle is simply plugged into the USB slot of the Peakboard Box.
 A global script with the following content is then created in the visualization.

 ```